A walk down

 een skeen boax o' lean jerix

-Clenched fists One potato, two potato
+Clenched fists One potato, two

 three potato four